ElemeFE/element/examples/docs/en-US/table.md

 ### Custom column template

 Customize table column so it can be integrated with other components.
 :::demo You have access to the following data: row, column, $index and store (state management of Table) by [Scoped slot](https://vuejs.org/v2/guide/components.html#Scoped-Slots).
-(Scoped slots is supported in `1.1`, `inline-template` can also work, but not recommended).
+(Scoped slots is supported from `1.1`, `inline-template` still works, but it's not recommended).
 ```html
 <template>
   <el-table